Toll-like receptor 11: TLR11 and uropathogenic E. coli

 Uropathogenic E. coli is a bacterium that causes urinary tract infections.
 The infection begins with colonization in the urethra.
 The infection typically ascends and can reside primarily in the bladder or the kidneys, though the latter is more threatening due to the possibility of transmission of pathogens to the bloodstream.

 TLR11 is expressed in mouse kidney and bladder epithelial cells, the cells that line the urinary tract and protect the underlying tissue.
 In another study of TLR11 in mice, exposure of human uropathogenic E. coli bacteria to mouse cells expressing TLR11 resulted in NF-kappa B activation.
 While the bladders from both wild-type and knockout mice were almost equally infected, the kidneys of the mice without TLR11 had 10,000 times more bacteria and showed a greater inflammatory response than the normal mouse kidneys.
 TLR11 appears to recognize a pattern on uropathogenic E. coli and can prevent ascending infection.

-It is important to note that mice as a species do not grapple with urinary tract infections like humans do unless some part of their TLR11 immune response is made non-functional.
+Mice as a species do not grapple with urinary tract infections like humans do unless some part of their TLR11 immune response is made non-functional.
 With functional TLR11, humans might not succumb to urinary tract infections so readily.